 Prof. Dell was the Principal Investigator for numerous research grants from Consolidated Edison, and is the Project Research Scientist on a New York State Energy Research and Development Authority (NYSERDA) grant for regenerative braking in elevators.
 In 2015, the United States Department of Energy appointed

 He has been a guest speaker and presenter at venues including MIT, Harvard, Columbia University, ASME International Mechanical Engineering Congress,the University of Iceland, the Keilir Institute of Technology, the European Union Education Foundation (CHEER), and the University of Reykjavik His many previous research appointments include the Massachusetts Institute of Technology (MIT) , the New York Botanical Garden, the Cooper Union Research Foundation, and the University of Iceland Research Stations.

-Prof. Dell is First Inventor on three patents that are owned by the Cooper Union and is the First Author of numerous research papers for venues including The American Society of Mechanical Engineers (ASME), Consolidated Edison, The Geothermal Resources Council, The Geo-Heat Center at the Oregon Institute of Technology, and the Cooper Union Research Foundation.
+Prof. Dell is First Inventor on four patents that are owned by the Cooper Union and is the First Author of numerous research papers for venues including The American Society of Mechanical Engineers (ASME), Consolidated Edison, The Geothermal Resources Council, The Geo-Heat Center at the Oregon Institute of Technology, and the Cooper Union Research Foundation.

 For the last 34 years he has been a land use official for the Town of Orangetown (population 47,000) in southern New York State.
 Prof. Dell served as a Member of the Architecture and Community Appearence Board of Review (ACABOR) for 21 years and 12 years as its Vice Chairman.
 For the last 12 years he has been a Town Planner as a Member of the Planning Board.
 This service has included 2 years as Planning Board Chairman.
 After winning the primary, he was recently a candidate for Town Council.